trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

 Use this option to configure the console environment.
 This is the environment you get when using `truffle console` or `truffle develop`.

-* `require`: Use this to specify JavaScript that will be loaded into the console environment at startup.
-Your JavaScript's default export must be an object with named keys.
+* `require`: Use this to specify a JavaScript module that will be loaded into the console environment at startup.
+Your module's default export must be an object with named keys.
 Each key will used as a variable name, assigned its value, and be available in the console environment.
 For example, if your JavaScript is `module.exports = { myVariable: "three doughnuts please!" }` then you will have the variable `myVariable` available in the console with the value `"three doughnuts please!"`.